brpo01/k8s-cluster-from-ground-up/k8s-proj21-docs.md

 6. Hybrid CI/CD by combining different tools such as: Gitlab CICD, Jenkins.
 And, you will also be introduced to concepts around GitOps using Weaveworks Flux.

+## Choosing the right Kubernetes cluster set up
+When it comes to using a Kubernetes cluster, there is a number of options available depending on the ultimate use of it.
+For example, if you just need a cluster for development or learning, you can use lightweight tools like Minikube, or k3s.
+These tools can run on your workstation without heavy system requirements.
+Obviously, there is limit to the amount of workload you can deploy there for testing purposes, but it works exactly like any other Kubernetes cluster.

+On the other hand, if you need something more robust, suitable for a production workload and with more advanced capabilities such as horizontal scaling of the worker nodes, then you can consider building own Kubernetes cluster from scratch just as you did in Project 21.
+If you have been able to automate the entire bootstrap using Ansible, you can easily spin up your nodes with Terraform, and configure the cluster with your Ansible configuration scripts.

+It it a great combination of tools responsible for different parts of your applications: